Vietnamese arts & architecture

 The arts and architecture of Southeast Asia draw their major influences from India, China and a variety of indigenous traditions.

-Hinduism had an important impact on the region in its early history, but in later centuries Buddhism became - and has remained - the focal point of life in Indochina.
+Hinduism had an important impact on the region in its early history, but in later centuries Buddhism became - and has remained - the focal point of life in the region.
 For this reason, most arts and architecture in Vietnam have strong ties with the Buddhist religion.

 Vietnamese performing arts